PROCEDURES FOR THE RESOLUTION OF ALLEGATIONS OF SEXUAL MISCONDUCT, SEXUAL ASSAULT, AND SEXUAL HARASSMENT

 The University has adopted a policy that prohibits sexual misconduct in any form, including sexual assault or sexual abuse, sexual harassment, and other forms of nonconsensual sexual conduct.
 This Procedure sets forth the University’s obligations and methods for responding to sexual misconduct incidents that include sexual assault, sexual harassment and other unwelcome behaviors as set forth in the Policy.

 Sexual misconduct is inconsistent with the standards and ideals of our community and will not be tolerated.
-The University is committed to fostering an academic, work, and living environment that is free from all forms of harassment, including sexual misconduct and sexual assault.
-Additionally, federal law views sexual misconduct and sexual assault as forms of sexual harassment prohibited under Title VII and Title IX.
+The University is committed to fostering an academic, work, and living environment that is free from all forms of discrimination and sexual misconduct including sexual harassment and sexual assault.
+Additionally, federal law prohibits all forms of sexual harassment under Title IV, Title VII and Title IX.
 This procedure implements the University’s commitment to comply with federal and state legal mandates and University policies in relation to such misconduct.

 Who Needs to Know This Procedure